odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

 receipts, which means no debt account is necessary.

-Moreover purchase receipts can have a different tax amount per product line, as vendors bills apply one taxe amount over the entire bill.
+Moreover purchase receipts can have a different tax amount per product line, as vendors bills apply one tax amount over the entire bill.

-If my company's bank account is used to pay for goods were only a purchase receipt are issued I should use the purchase receipts function in Odoo to handle them in accounting.
+If my company's bank account is used to pay for goods where only a purchase receipt are issued I should use the purchase receipts function in Odoo to handle them in accounting.

-Let's take the following example: we need to buy foreign tea for our customers from a local tea store that doesn't issue bills.
+Let's take the following example: we need to buy tea for our customers from a local tea store that doesn't issue bills.
 We go every week buy 50 euros worth of tea and a teapot worth 20 euros.
 We pay with the company's bank account.